Mohamed-C0DE/Tweeter-App/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+By clicking on "Write a new tweet" on the top right of the app, a form with appear where you will be able to input a text and tweet your input to the world! https://github.com/lighthouse-labs/tweeter ( <-- This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.)

 ## Final Product